-Many have argued that Affleck's nomination is just the latest example of the Academy's longstanding tradition of ignoring harassment allegations.
-This argument was bolstered by this year's surprise nomination of Mel Gibson, who was caught on tape in a drunken anti-Semitic rant in 2006 and later pled no contest to misdemeanor battery in 2011 for hitting his ex-girlfriend repeatedly in the face.
+Many argued that Affleck’s nomination was just the latest example of the Academy’s longstanding tradition of ignoring harassment allegations.
+This argument was bolstered by the surprise nomination of Mel Gibson that same year, who was caught on tape in a drunken anti-Semitic rant in 2006 and later pled no contest to misdemeanor battery in 2011 for hitting his ex-girlfriend repeatedly in the face.

 Affleck did not present the Best Actress Oscar this year.

 Traditionally, the winner in the past year’s Best Actor category presents the award for Best Actress, and vice versa.
 Affleck did not present the Oscar for Best Actress earlier this year.
 He told the Associated Press, “I think [stepping aside] was the right thing to do just given everything that was going on in our culture at the moment.
 And having two incredible women go present the best actress award felt like the right thing.”